raindeng/CoolLight/README.md

 The cool light for ViDock DIY

+//In order to debug the firmware, you MUST use desktop PC instead of notebook with weak power supply.

 The cool RGB light contronl using both Arduino and Processing.
+We make a color picker to pick the light and show it out in Arduino part.